MuhammadNasir-44/MuhammadNasir_World/README.md

 ### <div align="center">Warm Welcome , Herzlisch Willkommen, Bonjour, Salaam
-This is Muhammad Nasir, a full-time data driven analyst 👨‍💻 working since 2019 🚀</div>*
+This is Muhammad Nasiruddin, a full-time data driven analyst 👨‍💻 working since 2019 🚀</div>*

 - 🔭 Working on different data science projects with different tools which will uploaded to repositories